oceanprotocol/ocean-subgraph/README.md

 ## 🧪 Testing

-- Please note: the `npm run test` command is currently not working due to (this issue)[https://github.com/graphprotocol/graph-ts/issues/113].
+- Please note: the `npm run test` command is currently not working due to [this issue](https://github.com/graphprotocol/graph-ts/issues/113).

 To run the integration tests locally, first start up barge by following the instructions above, then run the following terminal commands from the ocean-subgraph folder: